Kapernikov/skaffold-helm-tutorial/chapters/04-kubernetes.md

 ## Pushing our container images to the registry (in kubernetes)

 So... we have a docker registry running on kubernetes, which was called `registry.kube-public`.
 In docker, if you want to push an image to a container registry, you need to name/tag it so its called `[registry-url]/[image-tag]`.
-WE didn't do this for our frontend nor backend. let's do it! now!
+We didn't do this for our frontend nor backend.
+Let's do it! now!

 ```shell
 ## frontend!